dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/contributing_guide.md

 	  * Generally, the type is `bug`, or `feature`, but if they don't fit pick something sensible.
 	  * To create a topic branch based on master:
 		`git checkout master && git pull && git checkout -b bug/master/my_contribution`
-2. Don't work directly on the `master` branch, or any other core branch.
+2. Don't work directly on the `master` branch or any other core branch.
   Your pull request will be rejected unless it is on a topic branch.
 3. Every commit should do one thing, and only one thing.
 4. Having too many commits is better than having too few commits.